spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/delivery-methods/creating-and-managing-delivery-methods.md

    {% info_block warningBox "Note" %}

-   Regardless if you have multi-currency prices with multiple price modes or just one simple static price, the price plugin has priority over those prices and allows you to customize and apply logic over delivery price calculation.
+   Regardless if you have multi-currency prices with multiple price modes or just one simple static price, the price plugin has priority over those prices and let you customize and apply logic over delivery price calculation.

    {% endinfo_block %}